tvrusso/XyceBundle/README.md

     for your system and test out the build with the Xyce regression suite.

 ## Customizing

+I have configurations here for Linux, Cygwin, FreeBSD and OS X (with MacPorts and Homebrew package managers).
+These are all I have access to myself.
+They have been tested on RHEL7, Ubuntu, FreeBSD 11.4, and several different versions of OS X.

 If your system is not one of the few that I have and have been able to add, you can add it yourself by copying the sample files I've provided.